EESSI/docs/docs/governance/governance.md

 <!--

-A project charter discusses _what it is and why it exists_, a governance discusses _how it operates_.
+A project charter discusses _what the open source project is and why it exists_.
+Governance discusses _how the open source project operates_.
 -->

 # Project Governance